Erdogan urges Assad to find 'political solution' to Syria war - ExBulletin

 “Turkey strives to reduce tensions, protect civilians and open a political process and will continue to do so,” Erdogan was quoted as saying in the statement.

-Stressing that the conflict has reached a “new stage”, Erdogan said that “Turkey's greatest wish is that Syria does not sink into greater instability and experience even more civilian casualties.”
+Stressing that the conflict has reached a “new stage”, Erdogan said: “Turkey's greatest wish is that Syria does not sink into greater instability and experience even more civilian casualties.”

 Erdogan has been an outspoken critic of Assad throughout much of the war, but has recently taken a more conciliatory line.